Naga, Camarines Sur: Secondary and primary education

 The government-run Camarines Sur National High School, which was established in 1902, registers over 10,000 enrollees every school year, and it is the biggest secondary school in the region.
 Among other secondary schools in the city is the Tinago National High School.

 Naga City Science High School was established in Naga in 1994.
 It has pilot curricula, including the Spanish curriculum, which is the third one in the Philippines, and the journalism curriculum, which allows students to receive training and exposure to college-level situations.
 The school is consistently a champion at the Doon Po Sa Amin national documentary contest.

 Two schools in the city, Saint Joseph School (SJS) and Naga Hope Christian School (NHCS), cater to Filipino-Chinese students.

 Naga Parochial School (NPS) is the largest parochial school in the region; it receives 850 enrollees yearly.
 It is run by priests of the Archdiocese of Caceres.
 It is the first PAASCU-accredited parochial school in the Philippines.
 Some members of the clergy (63 as of 2007 with 3 bishops) assigned to the city are alumni of the school.
 Well-known personalities—such as the late Raul Roco, Jesse Robredo, Francis Garchitorena, Luis Villafuerte, Jaime Fabregas, Jonathan Dela Paz Zaens, Archbishop Adolfo Tito Yllana, and Bishop Jose Rojas—are graduates of NPS.

 Private schools—such as Arborvitae Plains Montessori, Inc.; Naga City Montessori School; and the Village Montessori School—can be found in the city.
 Tutorial and review centers for higher education are also found in the city.

 Media

 Television networks

 All of the major television broadcasting channels' regional offices are located in the city.
-ABS-CBN Corporation expanded its network in Bicol by establishing ABS-CBN Naga, which operates ABS-CBN channel 11 Naga, ABS-CBN Sports and Action Naga and MOR!
-Local shows such as TV Patrol Bicol, Marhay na Aga Kapamilya are broadcast throughout the region via ABS-CBN Regional, which is also stationed in the city.
 TV5 Network Inc.'s TV5 airs shows via channel 22, GMA Network's channel 7 and GMA News TV channel 28 are also available and the newscast Balitang Bicolandia.
+ABS-CBN TV, ceased operations prior to COVID-19 pandemic.

-Cable and satellite TV
+Cable/satellite TV, ISPs, Telcos and Cellular Networks

 The city's cable and satellite TV companies include South Luzon Cable and DCTV Cable Network Naga (Formerly SkyCable Naga).